Skip to content

 For example, the Tasks tab lets managers create and attach tasks to shifts, so every employee knows what they're responsible for.
 Employees can then view all tasks assigned to them on the Tasks tab on their mobile app—or they can click into a shift on the schedule to see attached tasks and subtasks.

-Sling pricing: Free plan available for unlimited employees, managers, and locations.
+Sling pricing: Free plan available for up to 30 users.
 Paid plans start at $1.70/user/month for time tracking, templates, and internal messaging.

-If you don't need time and attendance tracking (or you have the budget to pay $4/user/month), you may also want to consider When I Work as a good option for day-to-day employee management.
-The tool offers internal messaging and task lists, along with an intuitive interface, multiple integrations (including with Zapier), and robust reporting.
+If you can stretch your budget to $4/user/month, an alternative to consider is When I Work.
+The tool also offers internal messaging and task lists, along with an intuitive interface, multiple integrations (including with Zapier), and robust reporting.

 Findmyshift (Web, iOS, Android)